 Cerebrolysin at this moment is one of the best nootropics by the safety/efficiency ratio.
 It is highly studied and effective in both on-label clinical application and for the most off-label users, according to anecdotal experiences of the Nootropic community.
 But the side effects are still possible, and you have to deal with injections to take it.
-Also, if you overcame your fear of needles, you may look upon Cortexin, a more modern analog of Cere, which has the less efficient dosages and the length of the course.
+Also, if you overcame your fear of needles, you may look upon Cortexin, a more modern analog of Cere, and Cerebrolysate (a cheaper version).

 - Vostrikov V.V, Shishliannikov G.Z, Zelentsov K.E, Vostrikov M.V, Shabanov P.D “Cerebrolysin in the practical medicine.”

 - Lenz H. “Aminosäuregemisch bei Petit mal und narkoleptischen.”